Attempted Murder Charges in Jacksonville, FL: Get the Defense You Need

 Like murder in the first degree, attempted murder in the first degree is punished with a minimum jail sentence of 25 years, which can be extended to life in prison, or, in some extreme circumstances, the death penalty.

 The alternative to first degree attempted murder is attempted murder in the second degree.
 The difference here is that you did not plan out or premeditate the killing of another person.
 Instead, you acted in the moment.

 This is often referred to as a “crime of passion.”

 Punishments for attempted murder in the second degree tend to be less severe, but they still include jail time.
 However, the maximum sentence for this crime is 15 years in prison.

 Defending Yourself Against Attempted Murder Charges in Jacksonville, FL

 Given the severity of the potential consequences, you must take your defense seriously.
 A guilty verdict at trial could send you to prison for the rest of your life, and it will all but ruin your future.

 As mentioned, establishing intent is the biggest task for the prosecution.
-They must be able to prove that you knew what you were doing could kill someone else and that you still did it anyway.
+They must be able to prove that they knew what they were doing could kill someone else and that they still did it anyway.